 In general terms, the courses provide opportunities for students to develop and demonstrate the following learning outcomes.
-(Categories - Knowledge and understanding (K), Skills and other attributes (S), and Transferable skills (\))
+(Categories - Knowledge and understanding (K), Skills and other attributes (S), and Transferable skills ())

-Theme Course learning outcome Level 4 Level 5 Level 6 1.
+understanding (K), Skills and other attributes (S), and Transferable skills ()) Theme Course learning outcome Level 4 Level 5 Level 6 1.
 Graduates from this course will demonstrate KNOWLEDGE and CURIOSITY Describe and discuss the key biological concepts and phenomena relevant to Medical Biochemistry, and to do so confidently, accurately and in detail, using appropriate terminology.
-Be aware of the historical context, ethical issues and societal impacts of advances in Medical Biochemistry and appreciate the contribution of the field to the innovations that characterise the modern world and their potential future impact. (curiosity, sense making, critical thinking, integrity, communicating) Recall basic knowledge of key biological concepts in the subjects that underpin the understanding of Medical Biochemistry, including chemistry, physiology, cell biology, and genetics. (curiosity, sense making) Demonstrate an appreciation of the historical context of subjects in the field and the global reach of Medical Biochemistry, the impact on human life and the environment and the ethical considerations implicit in their application. (sense making; integrity) Explain biochemical phenomena in the function of cells and organisms, including the structure and role of enzymes and other biological macromolecules, and describe tools for molecular analysis and manipulation. (curiosity, sense making, communicating) Recognise the relationships and interfaces between Medical Biochemistry and other subjects, enabling efficient interactions in a multidisciplinary environment, and identify and discuss the application of Biosciences to solving current and future challenges in the world. (sense making, critical thinking) Apply a comprehensive knowledge of concepts and phenomena in Medical Biochemistry including the complexity of biochemical function in living organisms, and the impact on health and disease, and demonstrate evidence of enquiry beyond this. (sense making, curiosity) Critically assess the merits of contrasting subject-specific theories, paradigms, concepts and principles, and develop a reasoned argument to support their position on a topic using evidence from a range of published articles. (focussing, critical thinking, communicating) Engage with philosophical and ethical debates arising from current advances in the biosciences and their impact on society.
-(Integrity, communicating) Demonstrate awareness of the cutting-edge developments in the field and relevant interdisciplinary activity and the potential of Medical Biochemistry graduates to develop solutions to current and future challenges. (curiosity, sense making, critical thinking)
+Be aware of the historical context, ethical issues, and societal impacts of advances in Medical Biochemistry and appreciate the contribution of the field to the innovations that characterise the modern world and their potential future impact.
+Recall basic knowledge of key biological concepts in the subjects that underpin the understanding of Medical Biochemistry, including chemistry, physiology, cell biology, and genetics.
+Demonstrate an appreciation of the historical context of subjects in the field and the global reach of Medical Biochemistry, the impact on human life and the environment and the ethical considerations implicit in their application.
+Explain biochemical phenomena in the function of cells and organisms, including the structure and role of enzymes and other biological macromolecules, and describe tools for molecular analysis and manipulation.
+Recognise the relationships and interfaces between Medical Biochemistry and other subjects, enabling efficient interactions in a multidisciplinary environment, and identify and discuss the application of Biosciences to solving current and future challenges in the world.
+Apply a comprehensive knowledge of concepts and phenomena in Medical Biochemistry including the complexity of biochemical function in living organisms, and the impact on health and disease, and demonstrate evidence of enquiry beyond this.
+Critically assess the merits of contrasting subject-specific theories, paradigms, concepts, and principles, and develop a reasoned argument to support their position on a topic using evidence from a range of published articles.
+Engage with philosophical and ethical debates arising from current advances in the biosciences and their impact on society.
+Demonstrate awareness of the cutting-edge developments in the field and relevant interdisciplinary activity and the potential of Medical Biochemistry graduates to develop solutions to current and future challenges.